-The shorter your life expectancy, more valuable your life insurance policy will be to a buyer, and gender makes a significant difference in that outlook.
-The most recent report from the Centers for Disease Control & Prevention shows that in 2018, the average life expectancy for U.S. males was 76.2 years, compared to 81.2 years for females.
-That continuing life expectancy gap tends to mean that, other factors being equal, life insurance policies covering men fetch higher prices in the life settlements market.
+The shorter your life expectancy, the more valuable your life insurance policy will be to a buyer, and gender makes a significant difference in that outlook.
+A report from the Centers for Disease Control & Prevention shows that in 2018, the average life expectancy for U.S. males was 76.2 years, compared to 81.2 years for females.
+That continuing life expectancy gap tends to mean that, other factors being equal, life insurance policies covering men fetch higher values in the life settlements market.

 Since life settlement investors pay all future premiums until the policy matures upon the death of the person who is insured, they consider that expense when evaluating a policy’s worth.
 They do so by multiplying the annual premium amount by the insured person’s estimated life expectancy in years.
 The longer the life expectancy, the more those premium costs add up, and the less buyers will be willing to pay for a policy.
 A policy requiring lower total premium costs due to a shorter life expectancy will usually bring in a higher offer.

 If you have an outstanding loan against your life insurance policy, prospective buyers will factor that into how much they offer.
 That’s because, if you should die before paying off the loan, the amount you owe, including the principle balance and the interest, it would be deducted from the death benefit the new policy owner received.

 You know that only universal, variable, and convertible term policies are eligible for a life settlement, but you may be surprised to hear that some policy types are worth more than others.
 Universal life policies will usually fetch the highest prices, but the other eligible policy types can still result in a significant sum when selling through a life settlement.